bobbyromeo/mypihc/README.md

     iii) Grant sudo access
     www-data ALL=NOPASSWD: /{PATH_TO_WWW}/mypihc/bin/orvibo/s20command.sh

-Google Voice SMS
+Google Voice SMS (OPTIONAL)
 -------------------

-If you want to get Google Voice SMS working instead of using your cellular's SMS email gateway (provided you have a GV account), do the following (OPTIONAL):
+If you want to get Google Voice SMS working instead of using your cellular's SMS email gateway (provided you have a GV account), do the following:

     i) PY Google Voice Installation
         cd /root